+TABLE OF RANKS

-TABLE OF RANKS.
-A system devised by Peter the Great (q.v.) in 1722 that assigned military, court, and civilian service to 14 parallel grades.
+A system devised by Peter I (the Great) in 1722 that assigned military, court, and civilian service to 14 parallel grades.
 Each rank in one section had a corresponding rank in the other two.
 All those entering service began on the bottom rung, and promotion was to be dependent on ability and length of service, rather than on birth.
-Membership of the dvoryanstvo (q.v.) or nobility was automatically granted to those who had succeeded in climbing the first eight ranks of the civil or court ladder and the first 14 of the military ladder.
+Membership of the dvoryanstvo or nobility was automatically granted to those who had succeeded in climbing the first 8 ranks of the civil or court ladder, and the first 14 of the military ladder.
 Theoretically, therefore, even those not of noble birth could become hereditary noblemen with the right to possess serfs.
+The traditional way of providing service to the state was for noblemen to serve in the army or administration. the merchants and peasants to pay their taxes, and for the clergy to pray.
 The Table of Ranks simultaneously consolidated the rights and the obligations and duties of the nobility.

+The civilian ranks were: